-Prior to the commercial launch of OFIRMEV in January 2011, the U.S. IV analgesic therapy market consisted of opioids, such as morphine, meperidine, hydromorphone and fentanyl, and two NSAIDs.
+Prior to our commercial launch of OFIRMEV in January 2011, the U.S. IV analgesic therapy market consisted of opioids, such as morphine, meperidine, hydromorphone and fentanyl, and two NSAIDs.
 These two NSAIDs, Toradol (ketorolac tromethamine), a generic form of which is also available in the U.S. from a number of manufacturers, and Caldolor (ibuprofen), represented the only non-opioid IV analgesics available for treating acute pain in adults in the U.S. prior to OFIRMEV.
-According to Wolters Kluwer Pharma Solutions, approximately 270 million vials of injectable analgesics were sold in the U.S. in 2010.
+According to Symphony Health Solutions, approximately 240 million vials of injectable analgesics were sold in the U.S. in 2012.
 The price of ketorolac in the U.S. in 1997, prior to the entry of generic competitors, was approximately \$7.00 (U.S. dollars) per vial, according to the American Journal of Health-System Pharmacy.
 The price of Caldolor in the U.S. was \$10.50 (U.S. dollars) per 800 mg vial in 2010.
-We have set the list price, or wholesale acquisition cost, of OFIRMEV at \$10.75 per vial.
-We have signed agreements with several group purchasing organizations, including the five largest, to provide services and discounted pricing.
+The list price, or wholesale acquisition cost, of OFIRMEV as of January 3, 2013, was \$12.43 per vial.
+We have signed agreements with all of the major group purchasing organizations to provide services and discounted pricing.
 Our pricing strategy is intended to allow hospitals to access OFIRMEV at a fair price while facilitating prompt formulary adoption at many institutions.